 For now, a primary consideration against it is how the way the environment is set up.
 It just doesn’t allow for it.
-There’s no place to nap.
-There’s also a stigma against it from coworkers and bosses.
+There’s no place to nap, and there’s also a stigma against it from coworkers and bosses.
 The schedule doesn’t allow it.

 Some companies have special rooms to allow for napping.

-If you feel like you’d benefit from being able to nap at work, bring it up casually to your co-workers.
-They might have the same impulse.
+If you feel like you’d benefit from being able to nap at work, bring it up casually to your co-workers, and they might have the same impulse.